bleachbit/docs/_posts/2015-09-25-shred-files-and-wipe-disks.md

 Though BleachBit cannot know the location of file after it is deleted or moved, neither can any other software.
 The deleted data is now floating in a giant pool of noise.
 In other words, a file shredded by BleachBit _even in these non-ideal scenarios_ is difficult to recover _partially_ and likely impossible to recover _fully_.
 A file shredding in the ideal case should be impossible to recover—even partially.

-The three problems above are addressed by wiping free disk space: it doesn't matter where the previous file was located.
+The three problems above are addressed by wiping empty disk space: it doesn't matter where the previous file was located.
 If the deleted file is allocated now by a new file, the new file has overwritten it.
 If the previous location is not allocated now, the cleaner will overwrite it.

-However, wiping free disk space has several of its own challenges:
+However, wiping empty disk space has several of its own challenges:

 1. It can be slow, so many people are not willing to use it.
 2. File systems allocate space in fixed chunks called a block size, and many files do not use all the last block.
 A 5,000,000 byte file on a 4096 size block file system would use 1220 full blocks and 1 partial block with 2880 bytes.
 Say the file was deleted and a new file in the same place used 1024 bytes of the last block.
 That means 1856 bytes of the old file (0.03%) is not overwritten in what is called the "slack space" of the new file.
-Because cleaning slack space is tricky and realistically little useful data can be recovered from such tiny pieces (typically not more than 4096 bytes), BleachBit does not clean slack space when wiping free disk space.
+Because cleaning slack space is tricky and realistically little useful data can be recovered from such tiny pieces (typically not more than 4096 bytes), BleachBit does not clean slack space when wiping empty disk space.
 (Remember: BleachBit _does_ wipe slack when wiping individual files.)
 3. When an area of a modern hard drive is damaged, it automatically remaps the bad sector to a spare.
 The operating system and applications are unaware of the move, so wiping the drive ignores the damaged area.
 According to [DBAN](https://dban.org/), a powerful disk wiping tool, it does not erase remapped sectors and hidden areas.

 ## How to securely delete data